cypherpunk-academy/2064/en/029_2064_A new task.md

 She watched the two of them pour their tea.
 Lasse liked being here in this hut.
-She had a special atmosphere.
+It had a unique atmosphere.
-Maybe it was the big stones, or the beautiful, very asymmetrical wooden roof, maybe it was just Marlene's smile.
+Maybe it was the big stones, or the beautiful, very asymmetrical wooden roof, perhaps it was just Marlene's smile.
 He could get quiet inside here.
 Sigur was here for the first time.
 He didn't really feel well, didn't understand what it was all for and why he should come here.